0xPB/CandyCash/README.md

 - Favorites Management: Monitor specific stocks with personalized views.
 - Real-time Notifications: Stay updated on significant market changes.
 - Intuitive Interface: Navigate with ease through a candy-themed design.
-- System Management via Dialog: Control and manage application services directly through the integrated Python script:
+- System Management via Dialog: Control and manage application services directly through the Python script `CandyCash.py`:
   - Open All Ports: Enable the required ports (3000, 4000, 5000, 27017) for frontend, backend, chat, and database services.
   - Close All Ports: Securely close all ports when services are stopped.
   - Start/Stop Frontend: Manage the frontend service.
   - Start/Stop Backend: Manage the backend service.
   - Start/Stop Chat: Enable or disable the chat service.
-  - Modify IP: Replace the current system IP address.
+  - Modify IP: Replace the current system IP address for the server.
   - Reset IP to Default: Restore the default IP address for the system.

 ## Technologies Used